simplworld/simpl.world.website/_docs/tutorials/multi-player/frontend-player.md

 ```
 **NOTE** the `submit_decision`action calls this topic because the div-model `game/games.py` `submit_decision` endpoint registers as an RPC on the topic.
-Because `submit_decision` validates the operand, calling an RPC allows us to check the returned status for an error.
+Because `submit_decision` validates the operand, using an RPC allows us to check the returned status.

 Create a presentation component `js/components/DecisionForm.js` for entering player decisions and displaying an error message: